openfort-xyz/openfort-js/README.md

 const sdk = new Openfort("pk_test_XXXXXXX");
 ```

-### 1. Session Signer
+### 1. InstanceManager Signer
-The Session Signer allows you to use external signing keys, without needing to provide it every time.
+The InstanceManager Signer allows you to use external signing keys, without needing to provide it every time.
 Here's how to use it:

-- **Configure the Session Key**: Call `configureSessionKey()`.
+- **Configure the InstanceManager Key**: Call `configureSessionKey()`.
 This method returns an Ethereum address and a boolean indicating whether you need to register the key from the backend.
 ```typescript
 const sessionKey = sdk.configureSessionKey();
 ```
-- **Register Key and Send Signature Session Request**: If `sessionKey.isRegistered` boolean is false, register the key from the backend.
+- **Register Key and Send Signature InstanceManager Request**: If `sessionKey.isRegistered` boolean is false, register the key from the backend.
 Refer to the documentation for [session management](https://www.openfort.xyz/docs/guides/accounts/sessions).
 - **Send Signature Transaction Intent Request**: When calling sendSignatureTransactionIntentRequest, pass the transaction intent ID and the user operation hash.
 The session signer will handle the signing.

 ### 2. External Sign